Mr Paul Jeans – BE(UNSW), FRSN, FIEAust, FAICD

 NEW APPROACHES TO SHAPE TOMORROW’S LEADERS

-The University is a pioneer in university education, with degrees designed around global learning, work placements and entrepreneurial approaches to bring innovative and relevant teaching to our diverse student body.
-Our problem-based learning approach, which underpins many of our key degree programs, shapes real-world skills for over 37,000 students from 120 nations.
+The University of Newcastle is a pioneer in university education, with degrees designed around global learning, work placements and entrepreneurial approaches to bring innovative and relevant teaching to our diverse student body.
+With a focus on developing the world’s next generation of socially-oriented leaders, entrepreneurs and innovators, our problem-based learning approach, which underpins many of our key degree programs, shapes real-world skills for over 37,000 students from 115 nations.

 NEW ENVIRONMENTS TO ACCELERATE INNOVATION

-With state-of-the-art facilities, the UON offers innovative and inspiring approaches to delivering education across all of our locations: Newcastle, Central Coast, Sydney, Port Macquarie and Singapore.
+With state-of-the-art facilities, the University of Newcastle offers innovative and inspiring approaches to delivering education across all of our locations: Newcastle, Central Coast, Sydney, Port Macquarie and Singapore.
 Our $95 million NeW Space facility in the heart of Newcastle’s CBD harnesses cutting-edge educational technology to deliver a world-class student experience.